Term Of The Day – Average Value Method

 Estimated Average Value of Medical Only Claims = Medical Only Total Incurred / Number of Medical Only Claims

 The average value of Medical Only claims avoids claims festering.
-If the Average Value is higher than expected for medical only claim, further investigation is warranted to avoid a large claim out of the blue.
+If the Average Value is higher than expected for a medical-only claim, further investigation is warranted to avoid a large claim out of the blue.

 ©J&L Risk Management Inc Copyright Notice